What is a claim form?

-At the top right hand side of the form the name of the Court in which the proceedings are to be commenced should be stated.
-There are restrictions as to where proceedings can be commenced.
-The value of the claim often determines where the proceedings should be commenced.
-Generally a claim should not be started in the High Court unless the value of the claim is more than £25,000, or in the case of a personal injury claim £50,000 or more.
-The type of claim may also determine where the proceedings should be commenced as certain types of cases can only be issued in certain Courts.
-For example, a defamation claim can only be commenced in the High Court unless the parties have agreed otherwise in writing.
+Most claims are made in the County Court.
+A claim should not be started in the High Court unless the value of the claim is more than £25,000, or in the case of a personal injury claim valued at £50,000 or more.
+The type of claim may also determine where the proceedings should be commenced, for example, a defamation claim can only be commenced in the High Court unless the parties have agreed otherwise in writing.

 Names of the parties

-In the case of a partnership (other than a limited liability partnership) where partners are being sued in the name of the partnership, the full name of the partnership should be stated and proceeded by the words “(a firm)”.
-Where partners are sued as individuals the full name of each partner, including their titles, should be stated.
+If partners are being sued in the name of a partnership (other than a limited liability partnership), the full name of the partnership should be stated and followed by ‘a firm’.
+Where partners are sued as individuals, state the full name and title of each partner.

-If the Claimant is claiming in a representative capacity or the Defendant is sued in a representative capacity, it is necessary to state what that capacity is.
+If the claimant is claiming in a representative capacity or the defendant is sued in a representative capacity, it is necessary to state their capacity, for instance, ‘as attorney for…’.

 Brief details of the claim

-A concise statement setting out the nature of the claim should be provided specifying the remedy sought by the Claimant.
-If the Claimant’s only claim is for a specified sum and interest is claimed this should be stated.
+A concise statement setting out the nature of the claim should be provided, specifying the remedy sought.
+If the claimant is only claiming a specified sum, and interest is claimed, this should be stated.

-If the claim is for money the value of the claim is the amount claimed not including and interest or legal costs claimed.
+If the claim is for money, the value of the claim is the amount claimed – not including any interest or legal costs.

 Defendant’s name and address

-The address upon which the Defendant is to be served with the proceedings should be stated.
+The defendant’s name and address for the purposes of service of proceedings must be stated.
 This may not be the same address as that set out above.
-For example, the address for service may be the Defendant’s solicitors’ address if his solicitors have asked for the Claim Form to be served on them.
+For example, service may be intended to take place on the defendant’s solicitors.

 Amount and costs claimed